 Especially now, where people are most likely to access what you create on the small screen of a phone, something that has heart is more likely to win attention than something shiny and big budget.
 So, before you plough money into a big music video, try engaging more fans through live streaming or non-live footage shot using your phone, and see what the response is.

 If you do want a music video that looks high budget, and you don’t have the cash, Rotor is your best option.
-For $25 the service matches high-quality stock footage with your music based on an AI reading of your track.
+For $19, you pick the clips and effects, the app's AI 'listens' to your track, and then automatically edits everything together for you based on the rhythm, tempo and intensity of your track.

-Beatchain partnered with the AI music video service to give Beatchain users 10% off their services.
+Beatchain has partnered with the AI music video service to give Beatchain users 10% off their services.

 Have a look at this Rotor-produced video to get a flavor of what you can achieve.